 Who I am:

-Dustin J. Byrd is a specialist in political and social theory, with a special emphasis on the Frankfurt School, Critical Theory of Religion, and contemporary Islamic thought.
+I am a specialist in political and social philosophy, with an emphasis on the Frankfurt School, Critical Theory of Religion, and contemporary Islamic thought.
 I am especially interested in the intersection of the political and the religious in Western and Islamic thought and praxis.

-He received his B.A.
-(2000) and at Western Michigan University, wherein he studied comparative religion, philosophy, history, and music.
-He continued his studies at WMU, earning his M.A. in comparative religion (2006), under the mentorship of the critical theorist Rudolf J. Siebert, specializing in the intersection of politics and religion.
+I received my B.A.
+(2000) from Western Michigan University, wherein I studied comparative religion, philosophy, history, and music.
+I continued my studies at WMU, earning my M.A. in comparative religion (2006), under the mentorship of the critical theorist Rudolf J. Siebert, specializing in the intersection of politics and religion.
 I received my Ph.D. from Michigan State University in Social and Political Philosophy in 2017, with a dissertation on the Frankfurt School’s translation of certain Jewish and Christian theological concepts into critical political philosophy.

-In 2018 he was made the Editor-and-Chief of Islamic Perspective Journal, which covers all matters relating to Islam and Muslims.
+In 2018 I accepted the position of Editor-and-Chief of Islamic Perspective Journal, which covers all matters relating to Islam and Muslims.
 IPJ is a peer-reviewed journal that is published bi-annually by the London Academy of Iranian Studies.